These are 10 of our favorite weird Austin things to do.

 The Lone Star Saber Academy is run by a real-life swordsman who uses the Star Wars window dressing to teach ancient fighting techniques to young and old alike.
 Not only could these skills be useful — being a Jedi is a LOT of fun!
 Check out this article in VICE featuring Austin’s local Jedi.

 5. Hit Up ‘Weird Wednesday’ at Alamo Drafthouse

 The poster above is just one example of the movies you’ll be seeing at the Drafthouse’s weekly “Weird Wednesday” shows.
 This long-running series, going every Wednesday night since 2001, features the greatest and least-known exploitation films and oddities that they can get their hands on.
-These events are only held at The Ritz theater downtown, the series has since moved to the South Lamar theater.
+Though these events were originally only held at The Ritz theater downtown, the series has since moved to the South Lamar theater.
 Tickets are just $5.

 Haunted ATX, a company that takes visitors on a tour of haunted Austin locations in a hearse, has been a staple of Austin’s weirdness for the past few years.
-They take 5-6 people at a time on tours of Austin’s most-haunted locations, including the Austin State Hospital and The Driskill Hotel, and all their reviews rave about how much fun the experience is.
+They take up to 10 people at a time on tours of Austin’s most-haunted locations in their specialty van, including the Austin State Hospital and The Driskill Hotel, and all their reviews rave about how much fun the experience is.
 You can also choose to take a private tour (minimum 2 people) in one of their hearse limos for those extra special goth occasions.

 2. Lose Yourself In A World Of Trash

 The Cathedral of Junk is easily one of the most mesmerizing walks you can take in Austin.
 Built by Austinite Vince Hannemann in his backyard, you can’t actually see the cathedral from his neighborhood street.
 Once you’re in, though, it all makes sense.
 This place is awesome.
 You’ll need to call ahead before you go — learn more about visiting this special place here.